Line 2 Bloor–Danforth: West to Mississauga

 The TTC's Rapid Transit Expansion Study, published in 2001, identified three possible western extensions to the line.
-The first was a 3.2 km link to Sherway Gardens, with a station added at the East Mall at a later date.
+The first was a 3.2 km link to Sherway Gardens, with a station added at the East Mall to serve Cloverdale Mall at a later date.
 The second included an additional 1.4 km from Sherway Gardens to Dixie Road in Mississauga, while a further section from Dixie Road to Mississauga City Centre and Square One Shopping Centre, which included three stations, was considered but rejected due to cost and planning considerations.
 This was replaced by a planned Dundas LRT run by MiWay going from Kipling station to Hurontario Street, linking to the Hurontario LRT as part of the MoveOntario 2020 transit plan.
 This plan was revived – along with the Jane LRT, the Finch West LRT extensions, the Waterfront LRTs, and others – by the Feeling Congested? report by the City of Toronto in 2013, as an "unfunded future rapid transit project".